albertotonda/symbolic-regression-conformal-prediction/README.md

-# Symbolic Regression for Conformal Prediction Confidence Intervals
+# Symbolic Regression of Confidence Intervals for Conformal Prediction

 Code and results for the paper "Symbolic Regression of Confidence Intervals for Conformal Prediction", submitted to the EA 2024 conference, https://ea2024.inria.fr/